How many Christmas have you been celebrating in common or popular ways? They are uncountable! Right?

 It is time to celebrate Christmas a little bit differently, a way that will leave you with unforgettable memories.
-In this guide, I am going to take you through the best places where you can have a unique Christmas celebration in Tanzania.
+In this guide, we are going to take you through some of the best places where you can have a unique Christmas Celebration in Tanzania.

 From those popular to unusual Christmas Celebrations, we are going to share the top places that will leave your Christmas well treated in Tanzania.
-To make this guide even handy, I am going to share with you the best things to do in each particular place I’ll suggest for your Christmas celebration.
+To make this guide even handy, we will share with you the best things to do in each particular place we suggest for your Christmas celebration.

-As you can tell, Sultan Majid liked no quarrels.
-It is even claimed he considered surrendering Zanzibar as well to his brother before his advisors advised him against it.
+Sultan Majid liked no quarrels.
+It is claimed that he even considered surrendering Zanzibar as well to his brother before his advisors advised him against it.
 One thing notable with Majid and that left a mark in Tanzania is that he decided to be as far as possible from his brother Thuwaini.

 As a result, Majid moved to Mzizima where he found peace again and influenced re-naming of the town to Dar es Salaam expressing that he had found the harbor of peace.

-Here are the best places to celebrate Christmas in Dar es Salaam.
+Here are the best places to celebrate Christmas in Dar es Salaam:

 Here is where depth insight of the Tanzania tribes is told at its best.
-Again, in this museum, you’ll have a better chance of celebrating Christmas by enjoying local drum performances.
+Again, in this Museum, you will have a better chance of celebrating Christmas by enjoying local drum performances.

-You’re never going to find this island boring.
+You’re never going to find this Island boring.

-If you like privacy, this is another top island to celebrate your Christmas.
+If you like privacy, this is another top Island to celebrate your Christmas.

 You may decide that you want your next Christmas to be as cool as a low key with the one you love.
 So, if that is the case, take a 15 minutes boat drive to Mbudya and rent a Banda or hut on the beach for you to enjoy and have the privacy you need.